 Cycling in the Snowdonia National Park

-The Snowdonia National Park on the north west corner of Wales is a dramatic mixture of Celtic culture and coastal spectacle, set against a backdrop of rugged mountain scenery.
+The Eryri/Snowdonia National Park on the north west corner of Wales is a dramatic mixture of Celtic culture and coastal spectacle, set against a backdrop of rugged mountain scenery.
 Mount Snowdon [Yr Wyddfa in Welsh], the highest mountain in England and Wales, is a mere 1,085m high but what makes the Snowdonia range look really dramatic is the fact that it rises straight up from sea level.
 In 2022 the Park Authority voted to use the Welsh Yr Wyddfa and Eryri rather than the English Snowdon and Snowdonia.

 A Lake in the Nantlle Valley